Challenges of Generating Structurally Diverse Graphs: Algorithms for diversity optimization

-Now let us analyze the time complexity of the greedy algorithm.
-Here and below we assume that computing a graph representation for a distance $D$ for a graph with $n$ nodes requires $a$ numerical operations.
+Now, let us analyze the time complexity of the greedy algorithm.
+Here and below, we assume that computing a graph representation for a distance $D$ for a graph with $n$ nodes requires $a$ numerical operations.
 Given that, the distance between two representations requires $b$ numerical operations.
 Every distance is computed only once and then the result is cached.

-\begin{proposition} The time complexity of the greedy algorithm is $O((a + bN )M )$, where $M = |\hat{S}|$ (the size of generated population) and $N= |S|$ (the size of desired diverse population). \end{proposition} \begin{proof} We do not take into account the time complexity of generating population $\hat{S}$, since it depends on the choice of graph generators.
-First, we compute the descriptors for all graphs in $\hat{S}$ which is $aM$ operations.
-For all graphs we set their current fitness to 0.
+\begin{proposition} The time complexity of the greedy algorithm is $O((a + bN )M )$, where $M = |\hat{S}|$ (the size of the initial population) and $N= |S|$ (the size of the desired diverse population). \end{proposition} \begin{proof}

+We do not take into account the time complexity of generating the population $\hat{S}$ since it heavily depends on the choice of graph generators.
+First, we compute the descriptors for all graphs in $\hat{S}$, which is $aM$ operations.
+For all graphs, we set their current fitness to 0.
 Then, at each step of the greedy algorithm, we compute the distances from all elements of $\hat{S}\setminus{S}$ to an element added to $S$ on this step, which is $O(bM)$ operations.
-Using computed distances we update current fitness for all graphs in $O(M)$ operations.
-The choice of an element which we add to $S$ can be done in $O(M)$ operations.
-So each step requires $O(bM)$ operations.
-Given that we have $N$ steps in the algorithm, the resulting time complexity of the algorithm is $O(aM + bMN) = O((a + bN)M)$. \end{proof}
+Using the computed distances, we update the current fitness for all graphs in $O(M)$ operations.
+The choice of an element that we add to $S$ can be done in $O(M)$ operations.
+So, each step requires $O(bM)$ operations.
+Given that we have $N$ steps, the resulting time complexity of the algorithm is $O(aM + bMN) = O((a + bN)M)$. \end{proof}

 \paragraph{Generating the set $\hat{S}$} Generating a sufficiently diverse set $\hat{S}$ is a necessary ingredient of the success of the greedy algorithm.
-To generate such a set, we use several random graph models with different properties as the ensemble.
+To generate such a set, we use several random graph models with different properties.
 For each model, we iterate over the parameter combinations to get structurally different graphs.
 After this procedure, we assume that the set $\hat{S}$ is rich enough to contain a wide variety of graphs.
 The next subsection describes the models used for generating the set $\hat{S}$.